dawei-yang/dawei-yang.github.io/essays/javascript-is-good.md

 <div style="text-indent:2em">
 I am majoring Computer Engineering.
 Most of our courses base on C in order to help us understand the computer architecture.
 The syntax of C are more complicated than Javascript, and everything must be declared.
-I felt Javascript was not strict and organized when I wrote my first Javascript programme.
-After I have written several Javascript programmes I found some advantages of it.
+I felt Javascript was not strict and unorganized when I wrote my first Javascript programme because the type of variable can be changed.
+After I have written several Javascript programmes I found that actually that was an advantages of Javascript.
 </div>
 <img class="rounded image" width = "250" length = "250" align="right" src="../images/c.png">